dakyneko/DakyModsCVR/README.md

 ![Screenshot](actionmenu_demo.jpg) ![Screenshot](dakymods1.jpg?raw=true "Camera Instants and Remote")

 ## Action Menu
 Add a new popup menu to quickly control your avatar and game settings with just a few tap of your joystick.
+Once installed, to open it in VR, you have to assign a new binding in SteamVR controller; for desktop press e key.
 [Please read the following, for more information.
 How to use it, how to customize and mod it](ActionMenu/README.md).

 ## Lag Free Screenshots
 Add many features and prevent lag when you take screenshots.
 Pick the resolution up to 16K and the format: JPG, PNG or WebP (and the compression quality); Portrait pictures are automatically rotated like your smartphone does.
 Optionally you can embed metadata EXIF/ITxT like world info and player list.